myegorov/transmler/README.md

 the cognitive load on the programmer may in fact be minimized by keeping the import and export statements within the context of the module where they apply.
 In this approach, the link between the declarations and their uses is made explicit.
+This enforces a certain discipline by limiting the unintentional snowballing of names in scope.
-In addition, one can incrementally type check the program one file at a time, as suggested in https://sourceforge.net/p/mlton/mailman/message/31513087/
+In addition, one can incrementally type check the program one file at a time, perhaps as a background process, as suggested in https://sourceforge.net/p/mlton/mailman/message/31513087/

 The goal is to develop a proof of concept for a transpiler step added to